 Suddenly, traditional, white panelled houses appeared, surrounded by bright, flower-filled gardens.
 Winding lanes, shaded by elm trees and apple blossom led us further along the river.
 It was idyllic: the strong sea winds turned to a gentle river breeze.
 We finished our bike ride at the Blankense harbour: the Rivera of Hamburg.
 Sitting down with a cold Astra beer and a plate of freshly fried fish, I looked out over the water that surrounded us: a continuous feature of this city.
 The sea, the water and the river, is what the city thrives on, culturally, financially and physically.
 Even those who have moved here, have come simply to be close to it.
 As one guide told me: ‘I wanted to be able to look out to sea, every day’.

-And this is how I’ve come to see Hamburg.
-A city that has always – and continues – to look firmly out towards the ocean.
-It’s a city made from exotic trade routes, the tall tales of sailors and roaming sea winds.
-It’s a city that whilst geographically isolated, has formed its own distinctly Hamburgian culture, with little care to be the most popular, or most-visited city in the country.
-Hamburg is instead looking forward: its eyes instead fixed firmly on the horizon.
+And this is how I’ve come to see Hamburg – a city that has always looked firmly out towards the ocean.
+A city made from exotic trade routes, the tall tales of sailors and roaming sea winds.
+It’s a city that whilst geographically isolated, has formed its own distinctly Hamburgian culture, with little care to be the most popular, or most-visited city in its country.
+Hamburg is instead looking forwards: its eyes fixed firmly on the horizon.